poohitan/tomorrow-backend-code-challenge/README.md

 #### Required solution:

-* Create a basic.
+* Create a basic service.
 We recommend using [express-generator](https://github.com/expressjs/generator) for bootstrapping.
 * The service should have the following functionality:
-  * Get the weather for a given location and time.
+  * Get the weather for any given location and time.
-  * Get the weather for a given location _now_.
+  * Get the weather for any given location, _now_.
-  * Update the weather for on given location.
+  * Update the weather for a location.
   * Get the X top hottest locations right now, given a number X.
+* You decide how "weather" structure looks like, and what it contains.
+The same for "time".
-* You can use any fake data you want. _No real weather is needed._ For example, you can create a database places and their weather, as you see fit.
-You decide how "weather" structure looks like.
+* You can use any fake data you want. _No real weather is needed._ For example, you can create a list of locations and their weather, as you see fit.

+#### After you finish:

 * Upload your code to `Github`, and share it with us.
 Notice: make it *__private__*, not public.
 * Make sure the app is ready to run by running `npm i` and `npm start`.
 * Make sure the API is well documented with `README` file, so we can understand it.